coltorapps/builder/docs/src/app/docs/entities/page.md

         const minLength = context.validate(value); // valid number

         if (minLength > context.entity.attributes.maxLength) {
-          throw "Must be equal to or less than the max length";
+          throw new Error("Must be equal to or less than the max length");
         }

         return minLength;